Monica Quartermaine: Background

 Monica grows up off-screen in an orphanage and was fostered by Dr. Gail Adamson Baldwin.
 Greg, Gail's husband, took advantage of Monica and raped her.
 Gail remained unaware of this for many years but they were able to reconcile once the truth came out.
 Monica was able to use her experience with Greg to help Laura Spencer when she was raped.

-Monica later had an affair with David Langston and gave birth to a daughter, Dawn, whom she gave up for adoption.
+Monica later had an affair with David Langton and gave birth to a daughter, Dawn, whom she gave up for adoption.

 Just prior to her arrival on General Hospital, Monica had been engaged to Rick Webber.
 He broke up with her and flew off to Africa where he became involved in a civil war and was presumed dead.
 Monica turned to Jeff Webber, Rick's brother, for comfort and married him, not knowing that Rick was still alive.

 1970s

 Monica arrived in Port Charles in 1976, having recently married Jeff Webber.
 Steve Hardy, who had been recently appointed as Chief of Staff at General Hospital, invited the couple to take part in his Mr. and Mrs. Intern Programme, believing that the couple had an idyllic marriage.
 The truth was that Monica had only married Jeff on the rebound.
 She was still deeply in love with Jeff's brother, Rick, who had been presumed dead in Africa.
 The marriage collapsed when Rick was revealed to be still alive; Monica had an affair with him and Jeff had one with Heather Grant that produced a son, Steven Webber.
 Jeff and Monica divorced in 1977.

 During this time, Rick grew close to Lesley Faulkner and planned to marry her.
 Monica was devastated, and tried to put a stop to it by blackmailing Lesley: unless Lesley refused his proposal, Monica would reveal her affair with Rick to the board of trustees, denying Rick the opportunity to become Chief of Cardiology.
 During the argument, a pregnant Lesley fell down the stairs and miscarried.
 Lesley was despondent and called off her engagement to Rick.
 Meanwhile, Monica and Rick talk about how important the promotion is to Rick.
 Monica realizes she cannot go through with her threat, but doesn't tell Lesley.
 Monica is caught when Lesley's daughter, Laura, reveals that she recorded Monica's threat to Lesley.
 Lesley and Rick are married in October 1977.

 Rick and Monica's relationship becomes embittered, and Monica nearly loses her job, though Lesley sets aside her personal feelings and vouches for Monica's talents as a doctor to Steve, saving her job.
 Monica claims to be moving on, but she and Rick are forced to work together with Dr. Alan Quartermaine on plans for a new wing at the hospital.
 Monica makes a last-ditch effort to bed Rick while trapped in a remote ranger station overnight during a storm while working on the project, but is turned down.
 While Monica continues to antagonize Lesley and Rick, she soon begins a relationship with Alan, though she's still very much attracted to Rick.